fieldtrip/website/tutorial/connectivity.md

     end

 {% include markup/warning %}
 The LCMV spatial filter is computed using data in the time domain.
 However, no time-domain spatial filters (during preprocessing e.g., low-pass or high-pass filters) have been applied before hand.
 Consequently, the filter will suppress all noise in the data in all frequency bands.
-The spatial filter derived from the broadband data allows us to compute a broadband source level time-series.
+The spatial filter derived from the broadband data allows us to compute a broadband source level time series.

 If you would know that the subsequent analysis would be limited to a specific frequency range in the data (e.g. everything above 30 Hz), you could first apply a filter using **[ft_preprocessing](/reference/ft_preprocessing)** (e.g. _cfg.hpfilter=yes_ and _cfg.hpfreq=30_) prior to computing the covariance and the spatial filter.
 {% include markup/end %}

 The _sourcedata_ structure resembles the raw-data output of **[ft_preprocessing](/reference/ft_preprocessing)** and consequently can be used in any follow-up function.
-You can for example visualize the single-trial virtual channel time-series using **[ft_databrowser](/reference/ft_databrowser)**:
+You can for example visualize the single-trial virtual channel time series using **[ft_databrowser](/reference/ft_databrowser)**:

     cfg = [];
     cfg.viewmode = 'vertical';  % you can also specify 'butterfly'